willGraham01/PiranhasHalfyord/plot/scenes/06-planted-cargo.md

 When the ship arrives, important groups of people and their locations - assuming a party member has not taken their role - are:

-- The harbourmaster will be at the top of the stairs to the mooring station, likely conversing with the ship captain.
+- The harbourmaster will be at the top of the stairs to the mooring station, conversing with the ship captain who will disembark from the ship first.
 - 3 genuine dock workers on the mooring station and loading area.
 - A guard in plain clothes disguised as a merchant loading his cart, from the loading area.
 - 2 dock workers operating the crane.